buggregator/docs/docs/config/smtp.md

-# Configuration — Fake SMTP server
+# Integration — Fake SMTP server

 Buggregator is more than just a PHP debugging tool.
 It also includes a powerful email testing feature that allows you to install and configure a local email server with ease.